esencgr/Python_Scripts_Projects/Data_Scraping/README.md

 At the beginning there are 4 steps before access the data paart.

-1- Get user information ( email and password ) and get number of people to be scanned.
+1- Gets user information ( email and password ) and get number of people to be scanned.

-2- Go to website url.
+2- Goes to website url.

-3- Login with user information.
+3- Logins with user information.

-4- Pass to the network section on the linkedin.
+4- Passes to the network section on the linkedin.

 ### Accessing & Selecting Data :